A trace formula approach to control theorems for overconvergent automorphic forms: Introduction

-Then $f$ is classical, i.e. $f$ occurs inside the virtual $A[U_{p}]$-module $(\pi^{\infty})^{Iw}$ for some automorphic representation $\pi$ of $G(\mathbb{A})$.
-Here $U_{p}$ is a Hecke operator at $p$ generalising the classical $U_{p}$ for $GL_{2}$ (see \S \ref{sub:Hecke-algebras} for the definition) and $A$ is an algebra of Hecke operators commuting with $U_{p}$. \end{thm} Here we use tuples of integers $(k_{1}\geq...\geq k_{n-1},k_{n},w)$ as dominant weights to classify the algebraic representations $\mu$ of the Levi of $P$.
-The main advantages of the strategy employed in this paper compared that of \cite{Joh} is that one gets stronger results, one can work at the Iwahori level as opposed to full level at $p$, and although one needs an integral model, one needs to know very little about it apart from the properness of the whole model and smoothness and moduli interpretation of the ordinary locus (note that we do not use the moduli interpretation of the rest of the special fibre).
-The second point is important, because the Iwahori level is the right one for constructing the eigenvariety (\cite{AIP}).
+Here $U_{p}$ is a Hecke operator at $p$ generalising the classical $U_{p}$ for $GL_{2}$ (see \S \ref{sub:Hecke-algebras} for the definition) and we use tuples of integers $(k_{1}\geq...\geq k_{n-1},k_{n},w)$ as dominant weights to classify the algebraic representations $\mu$ of the Levi of $P$ (in the theorem we made a specific choice of $w$ for simplicity, correspond to the standard arithmetic normalization of the action of Hecke operators).
+The same strategy with very little extra effort also gives a higher level analogue (also recorded in Theorem \ref{thm: main}).

+The main advantages of the strategy employed in this paper compared that of \cite{Joh} is that one gets stronger results, one can work at the Iwahori level (or higher level) as opposed to full level at $p$, and although one needs an integral model, one needs to know very little about it apart from the properness of the whole model and smoothness and moduli interpretation of the ordinary locus (note that we do not use the moduli interpretation of the rest of the special fibre).
+The second point is important, because the Iwahori level is the right one for constructing the eigenvariety (see \cite{AIP}).
 In \cite{Joh} this was not a problem, as in that setting the canonical subgroup allows one to pass from full level to Iwahori level, but in general (e.g. in our setting here for $n\geq3$) the canonical subgroup only takes one to some parahoric (non-Iwahori) level.
 Thus any control theorem proved on the full level Shimura variety needs to be complemented with descent results before it can be applied to the eigenvariety.
 The main disadvantage is of course that it relies heavily on the technical results on the cohomology of the Igusa tower proved in \cite{HT}.
 The construction of the Igusa tower has been generalised to the unramified PEL (type $A$ and $C$) setting by Mantovan (\cite{Man}) and their points have been counted and the resulting formula stabilised by Shin (\cite{Shi1,Shi2}).
 It remains however to compare the resulting formula to the Arthur-Selberg trace formula in full generality.
-We should remark though that many compact cases with ``no endoscopy'' were done in \cite{Shi4} and some compact cases with endoscopy were done in \cite{Shi3}; we would expect that our methods generalise directly to these cases.
+We should remark though that many compact cases with ``no endoscopy'' were done in \cite{Shi4} and some compact cases with endoscopy were done in \cite{Shi3}; we expect that our methods generalise directly to these cases.